calvinqc/allCodingChallenge/README.md

 # allCodingChallenge

-This Repo stores all coding challenges from Leetcode & many companies' coding challenge
+This Repo stores all coding challenges from LeetCode & many companies' coding challenge